Welcome to Kenninghall Parish Council's website

 Kenninghall Parish Council meets on the first Tuesday of each month when its 11 councillors debate and decide on policy and action in the best interests of the village's people.

-Kenninghall is also blessed with St Mary's, a fine example of a Norfolk village church.
+Kenninghall's church is St Mary's, a fine example of a Norfolk village church.
 Information about, it together with some fine photos of its different aspects, can be found here: http://www.norfolkchurches.co.uk/kenninghall/kenninghall.htm

 Some history of Kenninghall: http://www.literarynorfolk.co.uk/kenninghall.htm